hjbar/stage_m1/README.md

    `dune runtest` (at the root of the project) and then `dune promote`.
 As you implement more features you should regularly run `dune runtest` again, and `dune promote` to save the current testsuite output.
-This will help you track your progression and notice behavior changes (improvements or regressions).
+This will help you track your progress and notice behavior changes (improvements or regressions).

    Note: the testsuite outputs are descriptive, not prescriptive.
 If